-The signs that iron pills are working vary from person to person.
-Some people may notice an improvement in energy and other anemia symptoms.
-People without noticeable anemia symptoms may see little change.
+The signs that iron pills are working vary but some people may notice an improvement in energy and other anemia symptoms.
+However, a person without noticeable anemia symptoms may see little change.

 People often begin responding to iron pills within